 Conclusion

-Pit Bulls are an often-misunderstood breed.
+Pit bulls are an often-misunderstood.
 They are gentle giants who are loving and loyal to their humans and can make great family pets.
 They are also intelligent, easy to train, and eager to please their people!
-Over the thirty years DogWatch has been in business, our Dealers have time and time again had tremendous success training Pit Bulls and keeping them safe at home.
+Over the thirty six years DogWatch has been in business, our Dealers have time and time again had tremendous success training pit bulls and keeping them safe at home.